park-bit/LeetTrack/README.md

-# 🧠 LeetCode Discord Bot
+# LeetCode Discord Bot

 A fully automated LeetCode tracking system for Discord servers.
 Zero manual intervention after setup — just add your profiles and let it run.
+CAN BE HOSTED ON RENDER FOR FREE TIER!!

 ---